Books of the Week:

 Timothy Hallinan can’t write a bad book.
 The Queen of Patpong is an unexpected side trip in the chronicles of Poke Rafferty, a journalist who lives in Bangkok, Thailand.
 Poke has gained some financial security; he is married to his beloved Rose, a former prostitute, and they have adopted Miaow, who’d been living on the streets.
 Miaow now attends a private academy.
 Though the other books in this series deal with events from Poke’s perspective, Queen is the story of Rose, and how she ended up in the red-light district of Patpong.
 Rose’s past becomes important when a man she thought was dead returns to exact vengeance on her.
 I can’t tell you how much I admired this book.

 This is the nervous season.
 I am an anxious hostess, for reasons I don’t fathom.
 Other women can shrug and laugh and assume everything will work out all right.
 I wish I were that way.
 I worry endlessly about events, including an upcoming baby shower and Thanksgiving dinner.
 The baby shower will be fine!
 As long as the mother-to-be gets a good start on her nursery and feels that she’s getting lots of support in this new phase of her life, what’s to worry about?
 And yet I can find things!
+I’ve found the best baby swing to give her as a gift but will she like it?
+I’ve found that it’s just so hard to find a unique present for a baby shower, as either the expectant mother already has it, or someone else has beaten you to it.
+That’s why finding a present that they may have never thought of is so important, (it will also help you to look good in the process).
+So, I’m hoping that my gift does the trick.
+But at least I have a backup plan if she doesn’t.
+I’d heard from somebody before that Stroller Buzz reviewed the best clip on fans that you can use for your baby’s pushchair, and what could be better than using this in the summer to help keep your baby cool?
+Either way, I really hope she has a good time, but I still have so much more that I need to think about.
 Will I have enough punch cups?
 Do I have to buy ingredients for two batches of punch, or will one be sufficient?
 Why don’t people respond to the letters R.S.V.P. any more?
 A head count would be VERY helpful, right?
+Do I need to tell guests about sites like MommyHood101.com so they know where to get baby gifts?
+There is so much on my mind right now.

 It’s less understandable why I give myself fits over the Thanksgiving dinner.
 It’s not like I haven’t served basically the same menu for many years: turkey, dressing, gravy, cranberry sauce, spinach madeleine, 7-layer sweet potato casserole, and two pies.
 In later years, with new members of the family, I have folded in some of their traditional dishes, too: mashed potatoes, rolls, green bean casserole.
 Even macaroni and cheese, which I can’t figure out at all.
 But heck, yes, if it makes people happy, I’ll do it or be glad if they bring it with them.
 I am starting to cook this week, so I can get at least three things in the freezer.